Protesting Dutch farmers dump manure, garbage on roads

 Dutch media reported that at one location, a sign was left behind that said: “Sorry for the inconvenience, Rutte IV is driving us to despair,” a reference to Prime Minister Mark Rutte’s government, the fourth coalition he has led.

+Police and security authorities appealed to farmers to halt what they described as dangerous situations.

+“Protesting is a fundamental right and as long as it stays within the limits of the law, a lot is possible,” the emergency services said in a joint statement.
+But they said the latest actions “seriously endanger road safety and can lead to life-threatening situations for road users.”

-The latest demonstrations in a summer of discontent came a day after a government-appointed mediator sent invitations to farmers’ organizations to discuss with the country’s ruling coalition ways of reducing nitrogen emissions.
+The latest demonstrations came a day after a government-appointed mediator sent invitations to farmers’ organizations to discuss with the country’s ruling coalition ways of reducing nitrogen emissions.

 “I see the talks as a turning point: breaking the deadlock together,” mediator Johan Remkes said.
 “The cabinet has assured me that there is room and joint solutions are possible.”